bitprj/BitUniversity/Week1-Introduction/README.md

 **Predictive analytics** moves to what is likely going to happen in the near term.
 What happened to sales the last time we had a hot summer?
 How many weather models predict a hot summer this year?</br>
 **Prescriptive analytics** suggests a course of action.
 If the likelihood of a hot summer is measured as an average of these five weather models is above 58%, we should add an evening shift to the brewery and rent an additional tank to increase output.</br>

-### Our Toolkit
-- Python and Numpy.
-- Pandas for DataFrame Processing.
-- Matplotlib for simple visualizations.
-- Seaborn for advanced visualizations.

 ### The Data Analytics Pipeline
 |OSEMN Pipeline| |